futureofcoding/futureofcoding.org/community.md

 This slack discusses nuanced topics, so we have a strong preference for organizing conversations by thread.
 If you want to respond to someone, respond in the thread of that message.
 Do not respond with another top-level message.

-When creating a top-level message, try to create it in a single message so that it&#39;s easier to thread off it.
+When creating a top-level message, try to create it in a single message so that it's easier to thread off it.
 You can create newlines with shift-enter.
-It&#39;s helpful to draft longer messages in your personal channel @yourname channel.
+It's helpful to draft longer messages in your personal channel @yourname channel.

 ### Sharing your own work